BalajiGeetha/BookManagementRestAssuredTestNgAuto/ReadMe.md

 ##### Login

-a)verifyLogin -- POST Method to login with valid credentials b)verifyLoginInvalidCredentials -- POST Method to login with invalid credentials c)verifyLoginEmptyBody -- POST Method to login with empty body d)verifyLoginMissingFields -- POST Method to login with missing fields e)verifyLoginWithoutBody -- POST Method to login without body f)verifyLoginWithIncorrectPath -- POST Method to login with incorrect path g)verifyLoginTokenType -- POST Method to verify the token type in the login response
+* verifyLogin -- POST Method to login with valid credentials
+* verifyLoginInvalidCredentials -- POST Method to login with invalid credentials
+* verifyLoginEmptyBody -- POST Method to login with empty body
+* verifyLoginMissingFields -- POST Method to login with missing fields
+* verifyLoginWithoutBody -- POST Method to login without body
+* verifyLoginWithIncorrectPath -- POST Method to login with incorrect path
+* verifyLoginTokenType -- POST Method to verify the token type in the login response

 ##### SighUp